ianmilligan1/HIST640/content/en/docs/Module8/_index.md

 * Jo Guldi, "Critical Search: A Procedure for Guided Reading in Large-Scale Textual Corpora," _Journal of Cultural Analytics_, 19 December 2018. <https://culturalanalytics.org/article/11028-critical-search-a-procedure-for-guided-reading-in-large-scale-textual-corpora>
 * Jean-Baptiste Michel et al., “Quantitative Analysis of Culture Using Millions of Digitized Books,” _Science_ 331,no. 6014 (January 14, 2011): 176–82.
 Available via library database.
 * _The Programming Historian_. <https://programminghistorian.org> (see homework)

-Introduce your project, including what it does or lets you do, why you would use it, and its primary goal (and how it achieves it).
-This should be similar to your README description, though you can go into a little more detail here if you want.

 ## Homework for the Week